Feeds architecture

 }

-If you do have a parent feed, you should use the MessageManager<TParent, TResult>, eg.:
+If your feed does have a parent feed, you should use the MessageManager<TParent, TResult> class, for example:

 var manager = new MessageManager<TParent, TResult>();